Thomas Archbold: The Grey controversy

 He was appointed Attorney General for Ireland, or Narrator Regis, in 1478 (presumably, although the Patent Rolls state clearly that he was a goldsmith, he had also acquired some legal qualifications) and in the same year he was made Master of the Royal Mint in Ireland, an appointment confirmed by a statute of the Irish Parliament.
-An exception was made for Waterford, where Walter Marshall had the title Marshal Master of the Mint.
+He shared the office of Master in Waterford, where Walter Marshall retained the title Marshal Master of the Mint.
 In 1483 Archbold was ordered to produce a new Irish coinage of pennies and halfpennies bearing the King's head on one side, and the Irish harp on the other.

 As Master of the Mint, he was soon drawn into a major political controversy when Lord Portlester, the Lord Chancellor of Ireland, refused to hand over the Great Seal of Ireland to Lord Grey of Codnor, the newly-appointed Lord Deputy of Ireland: this was part of a comprehensive challenge by the Anglo-Irish ruling class to Grey's authority, which they saw as a threat to their own power.
-King Edward IV tried to resolve the problem by ordering Archbold to issue a new Great Seal "as near the pattern and fabric of the other Seal as possible, with the addition of a rose", and declaring that the Seal held by Portlester was declared to be "damned, annulled and suspended", while all his acts as Lord Chancellor were "utterly repudiated".
+King Edward IV tried to resolve the problem by ordering Archbold to issue a new Great Seal "as near the pattern and fabric of the other Seal as possible, with the addition of a rose", and declaring that the original Seal, now held by Portlester, was declared to be "damned, annulled and suspended", while all his acts as Lord Chancellor were "utterly repudiated".
 Portlester and his allies, undeterred, continued their defiance of Lord Grey, who, despairing of being able to establish his authority, left Ireland within the year.